Learning a musical instrument is an exciting endeavor. Whether

 and advanced levels.

-in Yonkers, N.Y.
-During my years there I found that patience, humor, and a willingness to impart my passion for music were
+During my years there I found that patience, humor, and a willingness to impart my passion for music were instrumental in

-jazz musician, touring the U.S., Europe, and Japan, as well as performing at such New York Venues as The Blue Note, Village
+the U.S., Europe, and Japan, as well as performing at such New York Venues as The Blue Note, Village Vanguard, The Village

 In order to get the most out of your lessons there are a few points that I would like to touch on.
 I am sure